We are often asked about the genetics of dementia – whether diseases like Alzheimer’s can be inherited, or passed down

 Genes and late onset Alzheimer’s disease

-Late-onset Alzheimer’s disease affects people over the age of 65.
-It is the most common type of Alzheimer’s and is likely to be caused by a combination of risk factors including our age, lifetsyle and environment.
-Our genetics also play a part.
+Late onset Alzheimer’s disease affects people over the age of 65.
+It is the most common type of Alzheimer’s, and research suggests that it’s caused by a combination of risk factors including age, genes, lifestyle and environment.

-To date, scientists have found versions of over twenty different genes that are associated with an altered risk of developing Alzheimer’s disease.
-However, having one of these versions may only have a small effect on our total risk.
-There is still a lot to be understood about these genes and their role in the development of late-onset Alzheimer’s.
+To date, scientists have found versions of over 75 different genes that are associated with an altered risk of developing Alzheimer’s disease.
+However, having one of these versions may only have a small effect on our overall risk.
+There is still a lot to be understood about these genes and their role in the development of late onset Alzheimer’s.

-People who inherit one copy of APOE4 (roughly one in four people) are around three times more likely to develop Alzheimer’s disease.
-About one in fifty people inherit two copies of APOE4 – one from each parent.
+People who inherit one copy of APOE4 (roughly one in four people) are around three times more likely to develop late onset Alzheimer’s disease.
+About one in 50 people inherit two copies of APOE4 – one from each parent.
 They may be more than eight times more likely to develop Alzheimer’s.
-However, due to other contributing factors, such as age and lifestyle, people who inherit APOE4 still may never develop the disease.
+However, due to other contributing factors, such as age and lifestyle, people who inherit APOE4 – from one or both parents - still may never develop the disease.

 Is genetic testing available for late onset Alzheimer’s?

 Genes and young onset Alzheimer’s disease

-Around one in 20 people with Alzheimer’s disease develop the condition at a younger age, usually in their 50s or early 60s.
-For many cases of early-onset Alzheimer’s, the cause is still unclear but is likely due to a complex interaction of genes and lifestyle.
+Around one in 20 people with Alzheimer’s disease are diagnosed with the condition at a younger age, usually in their 50s or early 60s.
+For many cases of young onset Alzheimer’s, the cause is still unclear but is likely due to a complex interaction of genes and lifestyle.

-So far three genes have been linked to early-onset inherited Alzheimer’s disease.
+So far, three genes have been linked to young onset inherited Alzheimer’s disease.
 These genes are called:

 - amyloid precursor protein (APP)